-And yet, ultimately, we all want the same ends—to have a varied display of colour and form around our home that keeps pace with ever-changing seasons.
-For the new gardener, it is certainly worth taking the time to understand a little of the gardening language and terminology used.
+And yet, ultimately, we all have the same goal—to have a varied display of color and form around our home that keeps pace with ever-changing seasons.

-Perhaps you have just acquired a house with a garden and are thrust into quickly having to maintain its appearance and impact – it can be quite daunting.
+Perhaps you have just acquired a house with a garden and are thrust into quickly having to maintain its appearance and impact—it can be quite daunting.
 Or perhaps you have become frustrated when that much-loved plant or flower fails to reappear the following year.
-Do you worry that may have mistreated the poor thing and that it has died from neglect?
+Do you worry that you may have mistreated the poor thing and that it has died from neglect?

-Whichever your preferred choice of planting is, it helps to understand the different terminology used to describe the lifespan and weather condition that are associated with your desired plant.
+Whichever your preferred choice of planting is, it helps to understand the different terminology used to describe the lifespan and weather conditions associated with your desired plant.

 Gardening Terms Related to a Plant’s Lifespan

-There are 3 gardening terms used to describe the length of a plants lifespan.
+There are three gardening terms used to describe the length of a plant's lifespan.
 These are:

 What Are Annual Plants?

 Annual plants live for one growing season and then die.
-During the course of one season, the plant completes its entire life cycle of growth, going from seed to flower, producing seeds of its own and then dying.
+During one season, the plant completes its entire life cycle of growth, from seed to flower, producing seeds of its own before finally dying.

 When planting annual flowers, the best that you can hope for is that some of their seeds may have fallen nearby and that new flowers spring up from these next year.
-However, this something of a gamble and the only way to be certain of a renewed flower bed next spring, is to re-plant.
+However, this something of a gamble, and the only way to be sure of a renewed flower bed next spring is to replant.

-You will often hear of gardeners using a technique called “dead-heading” to remove old flowers, preventing them from going to seed.
-This encourages fresh flower growth and prevent unwanted seeding of nearby flower beds.
+You will often hear of gardeners using a technique called "dead-heading" to remove old flowers, preventing them from going to seed.
+This action encourages new flower growth and prevents unwanted seeding of nearby flower beds.